Introduction: Understanding the Millennial Workforce in 2025

 Incorporating game-like elements into training can enhance engagement and motivation, making learning more enjoyable.

-Why Traditional Training Doesn’t Work for Millennials
+Why Traditional Training Doesn’t Work for Millennials?

 Traditional training methods often fall short for millennials training for several reasons: